-The master’s dissertation is a requirement for every candidate to obtain a master’s degree.
-The master’s dissertation is an original piece of research work.
-It aims to develop and strengthen the research capacity skills of the students.
-The student defines his/her own topic or selects one from a topic list.
-The master’s dissertation consists of a critical and original analysis of the topic.
+Completing the Master's dissertation is a requirement for any student who wants to obtain their Master’s degree.
+The Master’s dissertation is an original piece of research.
+Its aim is to develop and strengthen the students’ research skills.
+Students either define their own topic or select one from a topic list.
+The Master’s dissertation consists of a literature review, practical research, and an original analysis of the chosen topic.